Raton Pass (film): Plot

-New Mexico Territory, 1880.
-Pierre Challon and son Marc own a big ranch that encompasses both sides of Raton Pass.
-They lease additional acres from homesteaders to accommodate their cattle.
-It is an uneasy arrangement, leading to occasional feuding.
+In 1880 in New Mexico Territory, Pierre Challon and son Marc own a large ranch that encompasses both sides of Raton Pass.
+They lease additional acres from homesteaders to accommodate their cattle, but it is an uneasy arrangement, leading to occasional feuding.
 Against this background, two strangers arrive: an attractive woman, Ann, and a ruthless gunfighter, Cy Van Cleave, with whom she flirts.
 After making lunch plans with Cy, she observes an altercation between Cy and Marc, who emerges as the victor.
-She immediately snubs Van Cleave for Marc, who is quickly enchanted with her feminine charms.
-Before the town realizes it, the two get hitched.
-The newlyweds are pleasantly surprised by Papa Pierre's wedding gift, a title deed transferring ownership of the ranch to the happy couple.
+She snubs Van Cleave for Marc, who is quickly enchanted by her charms.
+They marry and are pleasantly surprised by Pierre's wedding gift, a title deed transferring ownership of the ranch to them.

-As 50% owner, Ann wants a say-so in the ranch's operation.
-Being a woman in the Old West, of course, no one takes her seriously.
-She becomes dissatisfied, bored and sullen—until Prentice, a Chicago banker, arrives.
-Ann sees an opportunity to manipulate the banker and further her plans.
-So, when Marc and his father go on a business trip, Ann and Prentice are left free to (a) engage in a huge, but risky land-irrigation venture; and (b) embark on a torrid love affair.
-When the Challons return, they are stunned to discover Ann and Prentice in a romantic clinch, planning to swindle Marc out of his share of the ranch.
-Pierre Challon urges his son shoot his adulterous wife and avenge family honor.
+As a half-owner, Ann wants a voice in the ranch's operation, but no one seems to take her seriously.
+She becomes dissatisfied, bored and sullen until Prentice, a Chicago banker, arrives.
+Ann sees an opportunity to manipulate Prentice and further her plans.
+When Marc and his father embark on a business trip, Ann and Prentice are free to engage in a large but risky land-irrigation venture and begin a torrid love affair.
+When the Challons return, they are stunned to catch Ann and Prentice in a romantic moment, and they are planning to swindle Marc.
+Pierre urges Marc to shoot Ann in vengeance.
 To his father's dismay, Marc sells his 50% share to Ann.
-He is confident her irrigation deal will backfire and leave her broke, allowing Marc to buy back the land for pennies on the dollar.
+He is confident that her irrigation deal will backfire and leave her broke, allowing Marc to repurchase the land for pennies on the dollar.

-Lena Casamajor, a homesteader's niece, has always hankered for Marc.
-She fears Ann will despoil the landscape for both ranchers and farmers.
-So she sets up a meeting between Marc and the homesteaders.
-He offers them a deal to finance irrigation for all parties if they agree to help him deny Ann access to the grazing acreage Marc still leases from the homesteaders.
-Not to be thwarted, Ann hires Van Cleave as ranch foreman to instigate a range war.
-Soon, bullets fly from all directions.
-At one point, Van Cleave shoots Marc in the back.
-Miraculously, he survives.
-Meanwhile, fed up with the bloodletting, Prentice abandons Ann.
-The Challons are now the only ones who can stop him—and they do, but not before the murderous foreman turns his deadly aim on Ann.
+Lena Casamajor, a homesteader's niece who loves Marc, fears that Ann will despoil the landscape for both ranchers and farmers.
+She arranges a meeting between Marc and the homesteaders.
+Marc offers them a deal to finance irrigation for all parties if they agree to help him deny Ann access to the grazing acreage that Marc leases from the homesteaders.
+Ann hires Van Cleave as a ranch foreman to instigate a range war.
+Soon, bullets fly from all directions and Van Cleave shoots Marc in the back, but miraculously, Marc survives.
+Disgusted with the bloodshed, Prentice abandons Ann.
+Van Cleave kills Ann before the Challons are able to stop him.